 Reek Sunday — A Religious Pilgrimage

 It’s an annual tradition in Ireland to take a pilgrimage up Croagh Patrick, the 764 m mountain in County Mayo on Reek Sunday — the last Sunday in July.
 Some of the die-hard locals may even walk up the mountain in their bare feet, but this definitely isn’t essential.
-The pilgrimage is taken in honour of Saint Patrick, Ireland’s patron saint, who was said to have fasted for 40 days on the mountain.
+The pilgrimage is taken in honor of Saint Patrick, Ireland’s patron saint, who was said to have fasted for 40 days on the mountain.
 ‘Croagh’ simply means hill or mountain, so Croagh Patrick literally translates to Patrick’s Mountain or Mount Patrick, depending on what you think sounds better in English.
 Taking part in Reek Sunday is obviously great for visitors who are members of the Catholic faith, but everyone is welcome, really.
 There’s a great atmosphere as you climb the mountain with hundreds of other people.
 It is tradition to hike up the mountain on Reek Sunday, but it’s a beautiful climb at any time of year.
 If this sounds like your kind of adventure and you’re looking for a longer guided experience, check out our Great Atlantic Adventure 7-Day Tour of Ireland.

 Sports the Irish Love

 But rugby and football are easy for guests to understand, it’s the weird and wonderful world of the Gaelic Athletic Association (GAA) that confuses tourists.
-The most popular Gaelic games include Gaelic football (a lot like Aussie rules), hurling (like Gaelic football crossed with hocky and lacrosse), Gaelic handball (very similar to American handball), and rounders (a lot like baseball).
+The most popular Gaelic games include Gaelic football (a lot like Aussie rules), hurling (like Gaelic football crossed with hockey and lacrosse), Gaelic handball (very similar to American handball), and rounders (a lot like baseball).
 GAA sports are played at an extremely high level, but they are still just amateur, without a lot of the money associated with rugby and football.
 If you have the time, try to watch a game of hurling or Gaelic football in an Irish pub; it’s perhaps the most traditionally Irish thing you can do!

 Traditional Irish Music